hussein-joe/creditcard-fraud-detection/README.md

 Credit card fraud detection challenge developed using SpringBoot and Java 8.

 ## Getting Started
-This is a command line application which you can run using the following command
+This is a command line application which you can run using the following command (in the project root directory)
 ```
-mvn -q spring-boot:run
+./mvnw -q spring-boot:run
 ```
 You ned to provide the following parameters
 - Fraud detection date, it is expected to type it in the format ```yyyy-mm-dd```.